vinceduong/arch-linux-installation/README.md

 > Example: ```fdisk /dev/sda```

 In order to have a stable installation, we need to create different partitions for safety reasons.
-This will make sure that if one part of your installation breaks, it wont affects other partitions
+This will make sure that if one part of your installation breaks, it wont affects other parts of your system

 #### 1. Create a first partition (boot, grub menu)